 Military parents have many skills for guiding their children through the uncertainty of deployments and frequent moves.
-As the novel coronavirus brings even more uncertainty, military families are using those skills and developing new ones to help their children navigate uncertainty through school closures, social distancing, stay at home orders, and worldwide health concerns.
+As the COVID-19 pandemic brings even more uncertainty, military families are using those skills and developing new ones to help their children navigate uncertainty through school closures, social distancing, stay at home orders, and worldwide health concerns.

 Rachel Robertson, author of Deployment Journal for Kids and an expert in early childhood development for Bright Horizons Family Solutions, says parents should be intentional in the ways they address their children’s needs in times of uncertainty.

 “As parents we have to keep children emotionally as well as physically safe,” says Rachel.
 “They notice our anxiety, whether verbal or nonverbal.
 As long as their world is safe and predictable, and the people they love and care about are safe and predictable they usually feel pretty good.
 As adults the best gift we can give is the strength of our calm presence, simple reassurances that make the world feel safe and manageable.”

 “As adults the best gift we can give is the strength of our calm presence, simple reassurances that make the world feel safe and manageable.”

 Parents can also provide stability by building predictability into each day, creating routines and sticking with them.
 Circumstances will require adjustments, but when possible incorporate old and familiar habits into the new normal.

 Army spouse Amy Bushatz, coauthor of Stories Around the Table: Laughter, Wisdom, and Strength in Military Life and managing editor at Military.com, says maintaining consistency and routine is helpful to her two sons, who are in elementary school.